8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230315/content.md

 I updated the experience for the main page of this series.
 Instead of the full list of entries, I broke previous years into disclosures and only list the current year.

-I verified that I can contribute the full amount to my Roth [.Individual Retirement Account](IRA), I transferred the remaining amount to prepare to purchase the extended market fund.
+My tax person verified I can contribute the full amount to my Roth [.Individual Retirement Account](IRA).
+I transferred the contribution from savings into the IRA.
 The extended market fund was up the previous day, so I placed the following limit orders:

 1. market price; executed.
 2. 2 cents under; executed.